bentoml/BentoML/docs/source/concepts/bento_management.rst

 Managing Models and Bentos Remotely with Yatai
 ----------------------------------------------

-Yatai is BentoML's end to end deployment and monitoring tool.
+Yatai is BentoML's end to end deployment and monitoring platform.
 It also functions as a remote model and bento repository.

 To connect the CLI to a remote `Yatai <yatai-service-page>`, use the `bentoml login YATAI_URL` command.